-Acaria Health/Envolve Pharmacy Solutions is the preferred provider of biopharmaceuticals and specialty injectables for Sunshine Health.
-Many high cost specialty injectables require PA to be approved for payment.
-Please check the Sunshine Health Stars preferred Drug List (PDL) for the most updated list of Prior Authorizations Requirements.
-Follow these guidelines for the most efficient processing of your PA requests.
+Acaria is the provider of biopharmaceuticals and specialty injectables for Sunshine Health.
+Most specialty injectables, billed for more than \$250, require prior authorization to be approved for payment.
+Our Pharmacy Program Director and Medical Director oversee the clinical review.
+Follow these guidelines for the most efficient processing of your biopharmaceuticals and specialty injectables prior authorization requests.

-Non-specialty home infusion medications including TPN and IV Antibiotics can be obtained through a contracted home infusion provider.
-Providers can request that Acaria Health/Envolve, deliver the specialty drug to the office/member.
-If you want Acaria Health/Envolve Solution to deliver the specialty drug to the office/member:
+Providers can request that our specialty vendor deliver the specialty drug to the office/member.
+If you want the specified drugs to be delivered to the office/member: